How to Design Your Own WorkshopJune 21, 2022

 When it comes to designing your own workshop, you don’t want to forget about storage.
 You’ll need space to store projects in progress, finished projects, all necessary supplies, extra tools, equipment, and more.
 In addition to actually having space for all of this, you’ll also need to figure out storage that helps you organize and access it efficiently.

 Include Specific Storage You Will Need in the Design

 Whether your workshop will be located in your garage or a separate structure, there are garage organization ideas that can help you maximize storage.
 Pegboards can be useful to store lightweight tools on a wall and keep them easily accessible.

-Hooks, racks, lockers, and even ceiling storage can give you the storage space you need.
+Hooks, racks, lockers, and even ceiling storage and other overhead garage storage ideas can give you the storage space you need.
 If you’ll be generating a lot of dust, sawdust, or other airborne particulates, then it’s a good idea to have some closed or secure storage options that will keep items debris-free.

 Start to Organize and Minimize Clutter During Design

 You can also preemptively implement some garage organization tips to manage clutter to keep your supplies in order and your workspace organized.
 Knowing what you need to store, grouping things by type or function, and creating a specific place for each item can help you set up your workspace and storage in a way that minimizes clutter and helps you work on what you want easier.